At a Glance

 On arrival at Tinga Camp, we will hold a briefing regarding safety, as well as the plan for the week ahead.
 After an opportunity to settle into your en-suite accommodation, dinner will be served in the main camp area.
 The food here is generally of a high standard, although not haute cuisine.
 Tinga Camp is more basic than the famous Camp Nomade but is in an excellent area for wildlife.
 Previous trips have encountered Leopard, Bush Elephant, Savanna Buffalo and Lion in camp, with the surrounding area regularly revealing Cheetah, Serval, Caracal and Pale Fox.
 The camp itself has a hide to which we are allowed access, and from which Bush Elephant and Kordofan Giraffe are regularly seen.

-Days Four to Eight
+Days Three to Nine

 Zakouma National Park

-Over the next five days, we are able to explore Zakouma National park in its entirety.
+Over the next seven days, we are able to explore Zakouma National park in its entirety.
 Each day, we will have exclusive use of a private game viewer, with clients guaranteed a window seat for prime photographic opportunities.
 It is important to note that our movements are dependent on those of guests at Camp Nomade - these guests have exclusive access to the Rigueik area if they are in the area, so we will not be able to visit Rigueik at will.
 However, when these guests vacate this area, we will be able to traverse Rigueik freely.

 Rigueik is an iconic area, home to an abudance of wildlife rarely seen in Africa.
 Vast herds of Tiang, Savanna Buffalo and Buffon's Kob dot the landscape, and it is here where sightings of the rare Kordofan Giraffe are most easily made.
 Lions are often seen here, as are Serval and African Wild Cat.
 The birdlife here is truly sensational, even for non-birders.
 Flocks of millions of Red-Billed Quelea descend on Rigueik to drink, sometimes in numbers sufficient to snap branches on the trees on which they perch.
 Black Crowned Cranes dance on the floodplains, as Spur-Winged Geese and White-Faced Whistling Duck wallow in the shallows.
 We hope to be able to visit this area 2-3 times during our stay.